 As a recognized degree-granting institution, Tyndale grants Bachelor of Arts degrees, including Honours degrees in the arts, business administration and social sciences, under authority granted by the Legislative Assembly of Ontario.

-In 2007, Tyndale was approved by the Government of Ontario, by Ministerial consent, as well as the Ontario College of Teachers to offer a Bachelor of Education degree.
-This accreditation is subject to regular reviews and ensures that Tyndale provides an exceptional educational program.
+Tyndale received initial consent from the Ontario Ministry of Training, Colleges and Universities in 2007 and initial accreditation from the Ontario College of Teachers to offer a Bachelor of Education program to prepare teachers for employment in primary, junior and intermediate divisions in 2008.
+Since then, Tyndale’s BEd program has been accountable to the regular review processes required by each regulatory body.
+Graduates of Tyndale’s Bachelor of Education program are eligible for a Certificate of Qualification from the Ontario College of Teachers.
 The program has gained significant reputation, and our teacher candidates are actively sought after.
 Offering a distinctive 16-month experience, teacher candidates are prepared for serving in the field of education through a collaborative community that includes seasoned professors and faculty advisors.

 Tyndale University’s Seminary was established in 1976 and has grown to become Canada’s largest seminary offering a unique and wide-ranging educational experience.
 The Seminary is accredited by The Commission on Accrediting of The Association of Theological Schools (located at 10 Summit Park Drive, Pittsburgh, PA 15275, USA, www.ats.edu).
 Degree programs include a Master of Divinity (MDiv), Master of Theological Studies (MTS), Doctor of Ministry (DMin) and Master of Theology (ThM).
 In compliance with accreditation standards, Tyndale Seminary engages in ongoing assessment of its educational effectiveness (PDF).